indianleo/pradeep-pro/helper/README.md

  d) JS.find(baseSelector, targetSelector, {action:'css', actionData: {background: 'red'} }); // To set html in find elements.
  e) JS.find(baseSelector, targetSelector, 'visible') // to return all matched visible elements.

+// To get all attributes of array of selected node and use second argument to return filter by this tag only.
+JS.serializeArray(JS.find('body','span,p', 'visible'),'span');

 // To show alert
 JS.alert("Hello User");